Roman–Volscian wars: Volscian invasion led by Coriolanus in 491–488 BC

 In 491 BC Coriolanus, who had been prominent in the siege of the Volscian town of Corioli in 493 BC, was exiled from Rome because he had advocated the reversal of the pro-plebeian political reforms arising from the First secessio plebis in 494 BC.
-Coriolanus fled to Rome's enemies, the Volsci and resided with the Volscian leader Attius Tullus Aufidius.
+Coriolanus fled to Rome's enemies, the Volsci and resided with the Volscian leader Attius Tullius.

 Meanwhile, the Great Games were being celebrated in Rome on a grand scale, and a number of the Volsci had travelled to Rome to participate in the celebrations.
 Aufidius sought to devise a way to stir up Volscian ill-will against Rome.
 He obtained a private audience with the consuls, and convinced them that he feared some discord might erupt between the Volscian youth and the Romans.
 The consuls put the matter before the senate, and the senate decided to expel the Volsci from Rome.

 Aufidius met the fleeing Volscians outside Rome in a grove sacred to the goddess Ferentina and stirred up their feelings against Rome, and thereby caused the Volsci to declare war against Rome.

 Coriolanus and Aufidius led the Volscian army against Roman towns, colonies and allies.
 Roman colonists were expelled from Circeii.
 They then retook the formerly Volscian towns of Satricum, Longula, Pollusca and Corioli.
 Then the Volscian army took Lavinium, then Corbio, Vitellia, Trebia, Lavici and Pedum.

 From there the Volsci marched on Rome and besieged it.
 The Volscians initially camped at the Cluilian trench, five miles outside Rome, and ravaged the countryside.
 Coriolanus directed the Volsci to target plebeian properties and to spare the patricians'.

 The consuls, now Spurius Nautius Rutilus and Sextus Furius, readied the defences of the city.
 But the plebeians implored them to sue for peace.
 The senate was convened, and it was agreed to send supplicants to the enemy.
 Initially ambassadors were sent, but Coriolanus sent back a negative response.
 The ambassadors were sent to the Volsci a second time, but were refused entry to the enemy camp.
 Next priests, in their regalia, were sent by the Romans, but achieved nothing more than had the ambassadors.

 Then Coriolanus' mother Veturia and his wife Volumnia and his two sons, together with the matrons of Rome, went out to the Volscian camp and implored Coriolanus to cease his attack on Rome.
 Coriolanus was overcome by their pleas, and moved the Volscian camp back from the city, ending the siege.
 Rome honoured the service of these women by the erection of a temple dedicated to Fortuna (a female deity).

 Coriolanus' fate after this point is unclear, but it seems he took no further part in the war.

 The Volscian army subsequently returned to Roman territory to attack the city.
 They were joined by the Aequi.
 However a dispute broke out as the Aequi would not accept Aufidius as their leader, and the Volsci and Aequi fought a furious battle in which the strength of each was seriously diminished.